-Opening a bank account is in itself a run around in Thailand as many banks want to see a work permit before opening an account for you.
+Opening a bank account in Thailand is in itself a run around in Thailand as many banks want to see a work permit before opening an account for you.
+Are you opening a Thai bank account with a tourist visa?
 Some will accept an extended marriage visa or retirement visa but you cannot provide this as you first need to show that you meet the financial requirements in Thailand in order to have an extended visa in the first place.
-It’s a bit of a chicken and egg opening a bank account in Thailand.
+It’s a bit of a chicken and egg-opening a bank account in Thailand.

-Having a bank account in Thailand is useful for a number of reasons.
-If you own property then you can either pay your levies once a year or setup a debt order from your bank account.
+Having or opening a bank account in Thailand is useful for a number of reasons.
+If you own property then you can either pay your levies once a year or set up a debt order from your bank account.
 The same goes if you have a wife or girlfriend in Thailand.
 Sending money by Western Union can cost you an arm and a leg in fees each month.

-If you are going to retire in Thailand, open a business or live in Thailand after you get married in Thailand then speak to us about opening a bank account so we may point you in the right direction.
+If you are going to retire in Thailand, open a business, or live in Thailand after you have completed your marriage registration in Thailand then speak to us about opening a bank account so we may point you in the right direction.
 The alternative is going door to door with banks in Thailand.

 The information contained on our website is for general information purposes only and does not constitute legal advice.

 No as the bank needs to have a permanent local address in Thailand.
 Money laundering is an issue globally and much like the West they also have a ‘know your customer rule’.
 Yes a foreigner can open bank account in Thailand if they have a permanent address.

 Most expats in Thailand tend to use either Bangkok Bank or Kasikorn Bank.
 They have many branches in Thailand and Bangkok Bank is easy to use for setting up PayPal while in Thailand.
 Bangkok Bank has offices in New York and London so transfers into Thailand is fast and easy.